Azure Ray: Reunion and Waves EP (2018)

+2021 saw the release of Remedy, their first new album in 11 years.
+Recently, the band has begun to re-release their back catalogue via their own label Flower Moon.

 Other projects

 Fink and Taylor have both recorded and released numerous solo albums, and have performed as part of Now It's Overhead.
 They have also appeared together on numerous Bright Eyes records, as well as others by Moby, Cursive, Two Gallants, and Georgie James.
 Fink is also a member of Art in Manila, O+S, Harouki Zombi, Closeness, and High Up, and has played with or appeared as a guest on records by The Faint, Pete Yorn, Old Canes, and others.
 Taylor has recorded or performed with Ben Lee, Joshua Radin, Nik Freitas, and others.